aspose-cells/Aspose.Cells-Products/cells/en/java/merger/merge-excel-to-txt/_index.md

 {{% blocks/products/pf/agp/content h2="Merge EXCEL to TXT in Java Online for Free" %}}

-The following example demonstrates how to merge EXCEL to TXT in Java.
+The following example demonstrates how to merge EXCEL to TXT in Aspose.Cells for Java.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge EXCEL to TXT.
 Upload your files, call Workbook.Combine method for merging files, and then save it to TXT file.
 If you develop code in Java, this will be simpler than it sounds.
 See Java example that merges EXCEL to TXT.